Yalchin Adigezalov: Career

 October 16, 1998 – Ankara, the celebration of the 75th anniversary of the founding of the Republic of Turkey, the world premiere of the Oratorio "Chanakkale 1915" by V. Adigezalov, performed by the Presidential Symphony Orchestra and in the presence of President S. Demirel, which became an event in the cultural life of the Turkic world.

-1998–2000 – conductor of the State Symphony Orchestra of Radio – Television of Russia.
+1998–2000 – He was the conductor of the State Symphony Orchestra of Radio – Television of Russia.

 From 2000 – conductor of the Azerbaijan State Academic Opera and Ballet Theater ("The Magic Flute", "Aida", "La bohème", "Tosca", "Madama Butterfly", "Il tabarro", "Gianni Schicchi", "Cavalleria rusticana", "Pagliacci", "Carmen", "Eugene Onegin" (1990), "The Queen of Spades", "Aleko", "Scheherazade", "Romeo and Juliet", "Boléro", "L'Arlésienne", "Polovtsian Dances", "Sevil", "Don Quixote", "1001 Nights", "Natavan", "Nasimi", etc.).

 2001 – 2004 – conductor of the Istanbul State Opera ("The Legend of Love", "Samson and Delilah", "Madama Butterfly", "Don Quixote", "Requiem").
 "Prince Igor" opera by Borodin (director D. Bertman) was a huge success.
 This performance opened the International Opera Festival at the Aspendos Amphitheater in 2003.

 From 2002, Adigezalov has been working closely with the Moscow Helikon Opera ("The Pretend Garden-Girl", "La Traviata", "Carmen", "Eugene Onegin", "Fledermaus", "The Queen of Spades", "Cinderella", etc.).

 2007 – the presentation of the project "Azerbaijan Sympho-Mugam" took place.
 Together with the "Trio Karabakh" concerts were held in Brazil, Italy, Luxembourg, Turkey, China, Vietnam, Latvia, Ukraine and Belarus.

 2011 – the world premiere of Giovanni Pacini's Requiem took place in Sicily.
 This event was a major achievement in promoting the composer's legacy.

 The interpretation of maestro Adigezalov was beyond praise.
 Azerbaijani conductor led the Della Camerata Polifonica Siciliana choir and orchestra with exhilarating simplicity, confidently drawing the musicians along with him.
 Reading the rich score was significant and highly emotional.